0wen101/vscode-amiga-gcc-ACE-helloworld/docs/2_build.md

-As the examples require the ACE engine, we need to add that as dependacy to our project.
+As the examples require the ACE engine, you need to add that as dependacy to our project.
 The engine will only need to be built once.

 **ACE & Git Submodule**
 <br>You can build and setup ACE as either a git Submodule or as a c static library (libace.a) to link to your own code when compiling.<br>